collocations.org

 a confidential report leaked to the press

-have, hear, receive
+have, hear, obtain, receive

-We''ve had reports of a gang shooting in the city.
+We've had reports of a gang shooting in the city.

 The government commissioned a report on the state of agriculture in the country.

-launch, undertake | accept, endorse
+accept, approve, endorse

 Following discussion, the annual report was accepted unanimously.